Wilderness kayaking holiday at Lake Skadar

 2019 departure dates: Any (Sunday to Sunday) May to October

-A unique experience – canoe or kayak in the remarkable wilderness landscape of Lake Skadar and see the real beauty of this amazing national park, bringing you closer to nature!
+A unique experience – kayak the remarkable wilderness landscape of Lake Skadar and see the real beauty of this amazing national park, bringing you closer to nature!
 You will cover a distance of c.65 km over 5 full days of paddling, with a day either side to arrive and afterwards rest up, making up a week of unforgettable adventure.
-You will learn more about the lake’s incredibly diverse flora and fauna, sleep in tents next to the shore, enjoy cooking on campfires you’ll start yourselves, watch millions of stars in the evening and practice some new skills (gathering herbs/plants, fishing and birdwatchingas well as paddling!).
+You will learn more about the lake’s incredibly diverse flora and fauna, sleep in tents next to the shore, enjoy cooking on campfires you’ll start yourselves, watch millions of stars in the evening and practice some new skills (gathering herbs/plants, fishing and birdwatching as well as paddling!).
 The week is suitable for almost all levels of fitness and a must-do for nature enthusiasts, families or anyone who wants to try a new way of travelling and enjoy the outdoors.

 Day 1 – Arrival